nazavode/zirkon/docs/source/introduction.rst

 Validation
 ----------

-Zirkon allows to define a SChema for the validation of Config objects.
+Zirkon allows to define a Schema for the validation of Config objects.
 A Schema is simply a special Config having Validators as values:

  >>> from zirkon.schema import Schema